lebrunthibault/lebrunthibault.github.io/content/post/music/ableton bugs.md

 # Clips are duplicated on the wrong scene

 - See https://trello.com/c/kMrRJEBn/646-try-to-reproduce-ctrl-c-ctrl-v-not-copying-clips-on-right-scene
 - remove some tracks and ctrl-z
+- or reload set